fsuarez2005/mappos/README.md

 ﻿# Map-based Point of Sale

-**mappos** is a map-oriented point-of-sale system.
+**MapPOS** is a map-oriented point-of-sale system.
 It's purpose is to reflect what is going on in store and present a more intuitive interface.
 Everything in store is visualized as a virtual object on-screen.

 ## Introduction